mysterious-coding/base_entranced/README.md

 ####Random teams/capts in siege
 base_enhanced supports random teams/capts, but it doesn't work for siege mode.
 In base_entranced this is fixed and you can generate random teams/capts even in siege(players must set "ready" status by using `/ready` command)

+####Unlimited class-changing during countdown
+Removed the 5-second delay for class changing during the countdown.

 ####`/forceready` and `/forceunready`
 Use `/forceready <clientnumber>` and `/forceunready <clientnumber>` to force a player to have ready or not ready status.
 Use -1 to force everybody.